 Each video watched, question answered and Aboriginal work listened to builds up their awareness of how pitch, structure and tone-colour are utilised in Indigenous music.
 This will then culminate in the assimilation and synthesis of a project (thank you Blooms Taxonomy) using Apple’s Keynote software to create a graphic score showing pitch, texture, structure, tone-colour and other characteristics that feature in Aboriginal Music.

-Here is the Video of a Graphic Score Animated in Keynote that I use to inspire my students for their final task:
+Here are some Videos of the Graphic Scores Animated in Keynote that I use to inspire my students for their final task:

 The Task